 1. Do you want your engagement ring to sit flush with a wedding band?

-This is arguably the most important question to ask yourself when debating between a low setting vs. high setting.
+This is arguably the most important question to ask yourself when debating between a high vs low setting engagement ring.
 Ring pairings can be much trickier to make with low-set engagement rings since they usually won’t sit flush with flat wedding rings.

 Many choose to avoid a low-setting engagement ring with wedding band stacking in mind.
 You can still wear a low-set engagement ring on the same finger as a wedding band, though.
 We designed our Curved and Open bands for this very predicament!